 THE HOLLINGWORTH TO RAKEWOOD TOLL ROAD

-Around 1818 James Wild constructed a toll road for Messrs Midgeley and Rhodes which ran from the weir (approx where the Wine Press is) to the bottom of Hollingworth Brow (now called Bear Hill).
-This superseded a foot-road.
+Around 1818 James Wild constructed a toll road for Messrs Midgeley and Rhodes next the weir (approx where the Wine Press is) to the bottom of Hollingworth Brow (now called Bear Hill) which superseded a foot-road.
 Messrs Midgeley and Rhodes paid the Canal Co £1 pa for the privilege of taking the road over the dam.
 The road was extended at the same time to Rakewood.
-The tolls were collected for a number of years before the road fell into dis-repair so it was taken over by the Canal Co circa 1836.
-John Taylor of Higher Fold collected the Tolls on behalf of the Canal Co from 1840 or 41.
-Toll collection was not strictly enforced as when the toll keeper was absent none was collected.
+Tolls were collected irregularly so having fallen into dis-repair it was taken over by the Canal Co circa 1836.
+John Taylor of Higher Fold collected the Tolls on behalf of the Canal Co from 1840 or 41 but collection was still irregular.
 Henry Blackburn from Milnrow recalled that when travelling during the period 1842 to 1847 the toll bar or chain was located at the bottom of Hollingworth Brow where two gas retorts remain.
-Mr Blackburn stated that whilst tolls were paid to visit the Lodge Inn (now houses) none were paid to reach the Mermaid Inn (now demolished).
-On 13th April 1892, by agreement with the Proprietors of the Rochdale Canal Co, Littleborough UDC advised that “This road is open to the public” subject to various conditions including weight limits, no stopping on the dam and restrictions to ensure animals did not stray or pedestrians do not go onto the slopes of the embankment.
+On 13th April 1892, by agreement with the Proprietors of the Rochdale Canal Co, the Littleborough UDC advised that “This road is open to the public” subject to various conditions including weight limits .

 LITTLEBOROUGH to HOLLINGWORTH PRIVATE TOLL ROAD

-Circa 1831 or 1832 a Mr Smith speculatively built a toll road from opposite the Falcon Inn across the river Roach, and forward to Ben Healey Bridge (the canal bridge) and thence to Hollingworth Lake bank, putting a toll bar at the Falcon Inn end See plan below and here.
+Circa 1831 or 1832 a Mr Smith speculatively built a toll road from opposite the Falcon Inn to Hollingworth Lake including a bridge over the River Roch, then crossing the canal at Ben Healey Bridge .
+Toll bars were located at the Fisherman’s Inn and opposite the Falcon Inn .
 Later Mr Johnstone Head, constable, of Rochdale, erected two lime kilns (with separate access road) near the canal bridge, and commenced to burn stone, which was brought to the place in boats - see plan below.
 Whether prior knowledge enabled Messrs Smith and Johnstone to gain material compensation for their losses is now uncertain but just a few years later the surveyors for the Manchester and Leeds Railway duly arrived and preparations began for making the line”.
 With the coming of the railway the toll road was severed but the footpath remained as a reputed ‘Right of Way’.
-The 1851 OS Map shows the road from Hollingworth Lake to Littleborough Station but earlier it left the Falcon and went directly to Ben Healey Bridge over the Rochdale Canal adjacent to the Railway Hotel.
-The road continued beyond the bridge to Hollingworth Lake.
-When the railway was built the road to Littleborough was severed but it is unclear is how traffic from Hollingworth Lake to Littleborough was meant to reach Littleborough via the Blackstone Edge Turnpike.
+When the railway was built the road to Littleborough was severed but no thought appears to have been given to how traffic from Hollingworth Lake was meant to reach Littleborough or even the station itself.
+In the 1870s the owner of the road suggested that the Littleborough local board take over the toll road on some conditions but nothing of consequence happened.
 The Toll Road to Hollingworth Lake was adopted by the Littleborough Local Board in 1882 Littleborough Square was completed in 1888.

 MR ENTWISTLE’S TOLL ROADS SERVING CLEGG HALL

-In 1801 a Mr Entwistle built at his own (considerable) expense a private road for horses and carriages for use of his tenants only through his farms in Hundersfield and Butterworth commencing at Smallbridge and ending at the Highway at Winnian or Union Flash in the Butterworth.
-Mr Entwistle believed the road would be of value to other users, particularly as it crossed over the Canal at Clegg Hall where wharfs and kilns could be built to produce considerable profit.
-He intended to hold a meeting in the Bull Hotel, Smallbridge on the 12th November.
-He also issued a Public Notice is also further given “That as the said road is cut and made entirely through Private Property – ‘All Persons presuming to go or to travel the same without leave or by Agreement in Writing or paying a toll as required at the Toll Houses (Foot Passengers excepted) will be prosecuted with the utmost severity of the Law’, John Entwistle, Foxholes, Oct 13th, 1801”.
+In 1801 a Mr Entwistle built at considerable expense a private road for horses and carriages for use of his tenants only through his farms in Hundersfield and Butterworth commencing at Smallbridge and ending at the Highway at Winnian or Union Flash in the Butterworth.
+He issued a Public Notice “That as the said road is cut and made entirely through Private Property – ‘All Persons presuming to go or to travel the same without leave or by Agreement in Writing or paying a toll as required at the Toll Houses (Foot Passengers excepted) will be prosecuted with the utmost severity of the Law’, John Entwistle, Foxholes, Oct 13th, 1801”.

 The road between Clegg Hall and Little Clegg was known locally as Mr Entwistle’s Road and originally extended beyond Bellfield Mill to Newbarn on Milnrow Road over land marked on the 1786 map as XX Entwistle Esq., presumably the same Mr Entwistle.
 The link to Smallbridge thus being an extension to the earlier network of private roads.
-The stretch of the old road from Clegg Hall to the River Beale at Bellfield Mill is still extent but now an unused green lane.
+The stretch of the old road from Clegg Hall to the River Beale at Bellfield Mill is still extent but is now an unused green lane.
 Branch Road farm (known as Branch Royd farm in a 17th Century Manorial Survey) was connected to Milnrow Road and Belfield etc by a number of minor tracks.
 It may well be that Branch Road (to Wildhouse Lane) may also have been built by Mr Entwistle to connect his network of roads.
-The Rochdale Canal Co late in 1801 built the Shawmoss Tunnel under Milnrow Road to ‘Winning Flash’ which is believed to have been located near to Branch Road Farm.
-The tunnel outlet was later extended to provide water to Clegg Hall Mill Lodge.

 TRACKS AND ROADS AROUND HOLLINGWORTH LAKE

-In addition to the Hollingworth and Rakewood Toll Road, the Rochdale Canal had a number of gates situated around Hollingworth Lake (The Weavers Seaport) which were locked for a day each year.
+In addition to the Hollingworth and Rakewood Toll Road, the Rochdale Canal had a number of gates situated around Hollingworth Lake which were locked for a day each year.
 In April 1953, H Percival recalls some 6 gates located:

 6. Bridge at top end of lake – closed Sept 1939 but re-opened 1940.